 College Rankings: Acceptance Rate Reliability

 Many college ranking systems use measures of student selectivity to generate their results.
 Student selectivity is often determined by a school’s acceptance rate, as well as the SAT scores and class ranks of its enrolled students.
-Schools like Harvard and Yale, with their acceptance rates of 5.2 percent and 6.9 percent, respectively, are considered highly selective and are at the top of most college rankings.
+Schools like Harvard and Yale, with their respective acceptance rates of 5.2 percent and 6.9 percent are considered highly selective and are at the top of most college rankings.
 The problem with acceptance rates, however, is that they are fairly easy to manipulate.
 By recruiting more applicants, a school can easily lower its acceptance rate, thereby moving up a few spots in rankings without making any improvements to the quality of education it offers.

 It’s not by chance that colleges are acting increasingly like corporations, as ranking systems actively encourage this corporate mentality.
-Frank Bruni from the New York Times explains this phenomenon well when he states that by pitting colleges against one another, ranking systems “[foster] the idea that schools are brands in competition with one another.”
+Frank Bruni from the New York Times explains this phenomenon well when explaining that by pitting colleges against one another, ranking systems “[foster] the idea that schools are brands in competition with one another.”
 When schools are hierarchized based on student selectivity, they are incentivized to recruit as many students as possible—even those who are unlikely to be accepted.

 College Rankings: Test Score Reliability

 The SAT and ACT scores of enrolled students are another common measure of student selectivity.
 For this reason, colleges have employed creative strategies to exaggerate their students’ high test scores.
 Northeastern University, for example, has made the news for its dramatic advancement in national ranking, going from #162 to #49 over the course of 17 years.
-The school’s success is attributed to its strategic focus on U.S. News and World Report’s undergraduate rankings, and one of its strategies was to stop requiring SAT scores from students attending international high schools.
+The school’s success is attributed to its strategic focus on U.S. News and World Report’s undergraduate rankings.
+One of its strategies was to stop requiring SAT scores from students attending international high schools.
 Because international applicants tend to score lower on the SAT, this approach allowed Northeastern to encourage applications from abroad, thereby lowering its acceptance rate without jeopardizing its test scores.
 Northeastern is one example of schools manipulating their data without being overtly dishonest about it.